Transforming Teaching to Generate Student Success

 Measurable: The action is so vague, it is impossible to measure.

-Better verbs to describe this outcome would include apply, illustrate, predict, interpret.
+Better verbs to describe this objective would include apply, illustrate, predict, interpret.

 References: